 In some people, the hip pain might worsen with certain movements such as rotation of the leg, flexion, extension, abduction or adduction.
-Pain might also occur during the swing, step or standing phase of movement such as walking, and the transfer of weight from one leg to another might worsen the hip pain.
+Pain might also occur during the swing, step or standing phase of movements, such as walking, and the transfer of weight from one leg to another might worsen the hip pain.

-A fall or injury such as bumping into workout equipment can cause hip pain after exercise.
-Overuse injuries such as spraining or straining of a muscle, tendon, ligament or bone in the upper leg, lower back or buttocks during exercise might also cause pain to develop in the hip area.
+A fall or injury, such as bumping into workout equipment, can cause hip pain after exercise.
+Overuse injuries, such as spraining or straining of a muscle, tendon, ligament or bone in the upper leg, lower back or buttocks during exercise, might also cause pain to develop in the hip area.
 Performing repetitive exercises, such as stair stepping or biking, over a long period of time might cause tendinitis, resulting in hip pain after exercise.

-Most cases of post-exercise hip pain are treatable at home by taking a break from exercises that aggravate the pain, along with using pain relievers such as aspirin or ibuprofen as recommended by a doctor.
+Most cases of hip pain after exercise are treatable at home by taking a break from exercises that aggravate the pain, along with using pain relievers, such as aspirin or ibuprofen, as recommended by a doctor.
 Sleeping on the unaffected side and putting a pillow between the knees or using an S-shaped or pregnancy sleeping pillow can also provide hip pain relief.

-Alternating forms of exercise, such as doing the elliptical exerciser one day, and yoga the next, can help prevent hip pain associated with repetitive stress injuries.
+Alternating forms of exercise, such as doing the elliptical exerciser one day and yoga the next, can help prevent hip pain associated with repetitive stress injuries.
 Warming up before exercising and cooling down after can prevent sprains and strains of cold muscles.
 Swimming can help reduce pressure on inflamed joints, and activities such as walking can help increase bone mass in people with degenerative bone diseases.